 So, the greatest improvements in the health of our rivers come when everyone who uses, manages and cares about them cooperates and collaborates.
 This includes land managers and farmers, those responsible for environmental regulation, wildlife conservation groups, scientific researchers, local businesses and local residents.

-By working together we avoid duplication, or conflicting activities, and get more done!
+By working together we avoid duplication and get more done!

 Catchment Partnerships, like our own, are comprised of a diverse range of interested groups, or stakeholders, from across the catchment.

 Together, we are taking on the huge but exciting task of planning, funding and delivering healthy rivers and an improved watery environment across the whole catchment.

 If you are part of a Catchment Partnership, the CaBA website showcases the work being undertaken by Catchment Partnerships across England and Wales.
 It is a platform to share ideas and discuss best practice in stakeholder-led catchment management, including planning, delivery and evaluation.

 The Tamar Catchment Partnership

 The Tamar Catchment Partnership was one of several catchments chosen to pilot the Catchment-Based Approach.
 We got started in 2011, hosted by the Westcountry Rivers Trust, based in Stoke Climsland in Cornwall.